 Many vital records are available for purchase through the Wisconsin Historical Society.

 Due to Wisconsin state law, we can only issue uncertified copies of the records.
-Currently, no vital records can be digitized and published in electronic form.

 If a record is for sale through the Wisconsin Historical Society, copies may be available through the Wisconsin Department of Health Services or the Register of Deeds office in the appropriate county courthouse.
 View a list of addresses (PDF, 125 KB).

 For a certified copy of a vital record contact: